 This activity is designed for classroom use after a visit to the South Carolina Confederate Relic Room and Military Museum.
 The activity requires an envelope pattern—contact Joe Long to obtain this item.
 In the five letter examples included, the punctuation has been left as it appears in the letters.
 This exercise will enhance students’ understanding of communications in the 1860s.

 All Lesson Plans

-Students will be able to use mathematical modeling techniques to analyze subsurface slope.
+Students will be able to use fossil and mineral resource data to interpret geologic history.

 The students will: Role play an organism within a coastal habitat.
 React to various scenarios affecting the organism

 Students will be able to discuss the importance of arts and crafts in defining culture.

 Web resource on marine mollusks of the Southeastern United States with activities for classification, adaptations, identifying mollusks, and research.